QFrBLiMP: a Quebec-French Benchmark of Linguistic Minimal Pairs: Results and Discussion

 \subsection{QFrBLiMP Versus MultiBLiMP}

 An analysis of \autoref{fig:versusmulti} reveals two primary insights into the relationship between our QFrBLiMP benchmark and MultiBLiMP.
 First, the strong positive correlation between the scores confirms that both benchmarks measure related aspects of grammatical competence, validating the relevance of QFrBLiMP.
-More critically, however, the plot shows a systematic upward shift in performance, with nearly all models scoring higher on QFrBLiMP than on MultiBLiMP, as evidenced by the cluster of points above the parity line ($y=x$).
-We hypothesize this is not because our benchmark is inherently \guillemet{easier} but because it provides a more focused evaluation, and MultiBLiMP is smaller than ours (255 versus 1,761).
-By carefully controlling for lexical artifacts and ensuring each minimal pair isolates a single linguistic phenomenon, QFrBLiMP may reduce the noise from confounding variables, thereby offering a more precise and reliable measure of a model's core syntactic abilities.
+More critically, however, the plot shows a systematic downward shift in performance, with nearly all models scoring lower on QFrBLiMP than on MultiBLiMP, as evidenced by the cluster of points below the parity line ($y=x$).
+We hypothesize that this indicates QFrBLiMP is a more challenging benchmark.
+By carefully controlling for lexical artifacts and ensuring each MP isolates a single linguistic phenomenon, QFrBLiMP likely reduces the availability of superficial statistical cues that models might exploit in MultiBLiMP.
+Furthermore, the significantly larger size of our dataset (1,761 versus 255) implies a broader coverage of linguistic phenomena, potentially exposing more syntactic weaknesses in the models.

+Moreover, the statistical analysis presented in \autoref{fig:ztest} provides deeper insight into this performance gap.
+The gray dotted lines delineate the significance interval derived from the Z-test ($\alpha = 0.001$); points falling within this band represent models for which the performance difference between the two dialects is not statistically distinguishable.
+Notably, the models colored in \textbf{blue} fall well below this interval, confirming a statistically significant performance degradation on QFrBLiMP compared to MultiBLiMP.
+It indicates that, for this group, lower scores on Quebec French are not due to random chance but reflect a genuine lack of robustness in handling dialectal variation.
+In contrast, the models in \textbf{green}, which are clustered in the upper-right quadrant of high accuracy, largely remain within or near the significance band.
+It suggests that the most capable models demonstrate better cross-dialectal generalization, maintaining comparable grammatical competence across both Metropolitan and Quebec French varieties.